 Kinsta makes no reservations about the company's focus.
-The full name of the organization of Kinsta Managed WordPress Hosting, and that pretty effectively signals most of the ups and downs of Kinsta as a hosting provider.
+The full name of the organization of Kinsta Managed WordPress Hosting, and that pretty effectively signals most of the pros and cons of Kinsta as a hosting provider.

 Table of Contents